-- 5.1 Legislation gives particular entitlements to people providing 'regular and substantial' care.
-The meaning of 'regular and substantial' care is not always straightforward.
-The Trust expects staff to use a broad definition of caring, recognising: - Caring includes practical care and support, such as personal care, preparing meals, looking after the home, shopping, laundry, paying bills etc. - Caring includes emotional care and support - Caring is not just about how much time is given to caring activities the impact of being a Carer fluctuates over time, and can be affected by other circumstances affecting the Carer - Carers may still continue to provide commitment and emotional support when a Service User needs little practical help, or practical help is provided by paid homecare workers or residential services or the Service User lives elsewhere from the Carer - Service Users will often have more than one Carer.
-Young Carers needs should not be overlooked even if there is another adult in the home.

-- Carers may have more than one role as a Carer, for example as a parent of young children and the Carer of an older relative - The Service User being cared for by Mental Health Services may also have needs as a Carer
+- 5.1 The Care Act 2014 aims for more carers to access an assessment.
+Previous which stated that to be eligible for an assessment carers had to offer 'regular and substantial' care has now been removed.
+When ascertaining the 2Appearance of Need" the Trust expects staff to use a broad definition of caring needs recognising: - Caring includes practical care and support, such as personal care, preparing meals, looking after the home, shopping, laundry, paying bills etc. - Caring includes emotional care and support - Caring is not just about how much time is given to caring activities the impact of being a Carer fluctuates over time, and can be affected by other circumstances affecting the Carer - Carers may still continue to provide commitment and emotional support when a Service User needs little practical help, or practical help is provided by paid homecare workers or residential services or the Service User lives elsewhere from the Carer.
+For example carers who provide necessary support for a relative in a care home may still be eligible for an assessment if they have an "Appearance of Need". - Service Users will sometimes have more than one Carer.
+Young Carers needs should not be overlooked even if there is another adult in the home. - Carers may have more than one role as a Carer, for example as a parent of young children and the Carer of an older relative - Service Users being cared for by Mental Health Services may also have needs as a Carer.
+In this case they should be recorded as both a service user and a carer in the same RiO record with entries clearly differentiating which role an entry is about.